bad-alloc-heavy-industries/SPIFlashProgrammer/README.md

 * Just USB enabled (NOCONFIG=1)
 * Just built-in blob enabled (NOUSB=1)

-The build system checks for an errors when NOCONFIG=1 and NOUSB=1 as this would be a pointless configuration.
+The build system checks for, and errors when, NOCONFIG=1 and NOUSB=1 as this would be a pointless configuration.
 The build depends on the presence of a suitable ARM toolchain - arm-none-eabi - a flavour of GCC.

 Simple build instructions to get running immediately: